 The expense manager

 Hand-in-hand with arranging travel and accommodation is dealing with expenses.
 You’ll be entrusted to ensure all bills are correct and paid for on time, and keep an up to date log of these and all other business expenses related to your executive.
 It’s thus crucial that you have a good head for numbers.

 Your manager/executive will regularly be moving between meetings covering different subjects.
 They may even be giving presentations.
 A personal assistant will help ease the transition by preparing notes, reports, PowerPoints and other documents for their Principal ahead of time.
 The best PAs are skilled with a variety of software useful to this task, such as Microsoft Office suite.
 If you lack confidence in these programmes, there are many online courses you can take to get up to speed.

 There are many more ad-hoc tasks you’ll be required to undertake as a PA, which you can find out about in our PA job description.
-And, alongside mastering these daily PA roles and responsibilities, the most important challenge of a personal assistant job is to learn the preferred working style, rhythms, and quirks of your manager.
+You may even want to look into PA courses to really get to grips with the role.
+Alongside mastering these daily PA roles and responsibilities, the most important challenge of a personal assistant job is to learn the preferred working style, rhythms, and quirks of your manager.
 If you can click with them and march to the same beat, you’ll be able to anticipate potential problems and distractions ahead and clear them from the path, keeping everything running smoothly.